stakater/Reloader/README.md

 kubectl apply -f https://raw.githubusercontent.com/stakater/Reloader/master/deployments/kubernetes/reloader.yaml
 ```

-By default, Reloader gets deployed in `default` namespace and watches changes `secrets` and `configmaps` in all namespaces.Additionally, in the default Reloader deployment, the following resource limits and requests are set:
+By default, Reloader gets deployed in `default` namespace and watches changes `secrets` and `configmaps` in all namespaces.
+Additionally, in the default Reloader deployment, the following resource limits and requests are set:

 ```yaml
 resources: